freundTech/kit-slides-typst/presentation.typ

   subtitle: [Created using Typst and kit-slides],
   author: [Adrian Freund],
   short-title: [A Kit Presentation using Typst],
-  // group-logo: "Path to your group's logo.
-Optional",
+  // group-logo: image("Path to your group's logo"),
   date: [July 2023],
   language: "en",
   institute: [Private],